slipwayhq/slipway_docs/docs/using-with-trmnl/slipway-for-trmnl-devices.md

  - If you make your own device, you can use the same [open-source firmware](https://github.com/usetrmnl/firmware) that they run on official TRMNL devices.

-The TRMNL devices are great, as is their web service which makes it simple to display a great range of plugins on your devices, many written by their active community.
+The TRMNL devices are great, as is their web service which makes it simple to display a great range of plugins on your devices, or write your own.

-As with anything, the official TRMNL service has been designed has certain pros and cons, and Slipway simply provides a different set of tradeoffs which may or may not appeal to you.
+As with anything, the official TRMNL service has been designed with certain tradeoffs, and Slipway simply provides a different set of tradeoffs which may or may not suit you more.

 ## Why use Slipway with TRMNL devices?

-Slipway is a system for creating and hosting custom dashboards (what we call Rigs) on everything from simple eInk devices (like TRMNL devices) to phones, tablets, or even mission-control style arrays of screens.
+Slipway is a system for creating and hosting custom dashboards (that we call Rigs) on everything from simple eInk devices (like TRMNL devices) to phones, tablets, or even mission-control style arrays of screens.
 Basically anything that can display either an image or a web page can display a Slipway Rig.